23/4 As A Mixed Number

 Working with Different Denominators: A Broader Perspective

 The conversion process remains consistent even when dealing with fractions with different denominators.
-For example, let's consider the improper fraction 17/5:
+Here's one way to look at it: let's consider the improper fraction 17/5:

 1. Divide: 17 ÷ 5 = 3 with a remainder of 2.